 |Top Previous Next|

-Sequences are displayed in the Pixel Editor as a grid.
-Rows represent props (or groups of props), and columns represent timings.
-Cells in the grid therefore represent the lighting effects that will happen on props at various points in time while the sequence is being played.
+•Sequence Grid - there is a row in the sequence grid for every item in the item list.
+Cells in the grid display the lighting effects that will happen on an item at various points in time while the sequence is being played.

-For more information on sequencing in the Pixel Editor, please see the following topics:
+For more information on using the Sequence Tab, please see the following topics: